homme-dycore/HOMME_NGGPS_benchmark/README.md

   The following files are provided to simplify the execution of this benchmark.

-  README                   A readme file to describe the benchmark nggps_ne32.nl            A low resolution 100km version of the benchmark to simplify testing. nggps_ne256.nl           A full resolution 13km version of the benchmark. homme1_3_26.tar.gz       A tar file containing the version of the HOMME source code. baroclinic_inst_mod.F90  A patched version of a source file necessary to initialize the problem.
+  * README.md                   A readme file to describe the benchmark
+  * nggps_ne32.nl            A low resolution 100km version of the benchmark to simplify testing.
+  * nggps_ne256.nl           A full resolution 13km version of the benchmark.
+  * homme1_3_26.tar.gz       A tar file containing the version of the HOMME source code.
+  * baroclinic_inst_mod.F90  A patched version of a source file necessary to initialize the problem.

  Untar the file homme1_3_26.tar.gz which will create a directory structure the root of which will be reffered to as $HOMMEDIR.
 You will need to replace the existing file src/baroclinic_inst_mod.F90 with the patched version provided inorder to initialize the problem correctly.